davidclin/bigip-provisioning/README.md

 # bigip-provisioning
 Ansible role to automate provisioning tasks on a BIG-IP.
 The role will perform the following
+* Configure VLANs
+* Configure Self-IPs
 * Create nodes
 * Create pool
+* Create SNAT pool
-* Assign members to pool
+* Assign members to pool and SNAT pool
 * Create a HTTPS virtual server
-* Create a redirect virtual server

 ## Requirements
 * This role requires Ansible 2.4